American Wind Symphony Orchestra: Performances and tours

-In March 2013, the Sheriff's Office of Okaloosa County, Florida issued a warrant for Boudreau's arrest, alleging grand theft of $25,000 in appearance fees for a June 2012 concert which the AWSO never performed.
+In March 2013, the Sheriff's Office of Okaloosa County, Florida, issued a warrant for Boudreau's arrest, alleging grand theft of $25,000 in appearance fees for a June 2012 concert which the AWSO never performed.
 He was never arrested, but went to Florida as required by law, where the authorities took his picture and his fingerprints.
 Boudreau signed a note that promised he would appear if required before a judge, and returned to Pennsylvania.
 His lawyer represented him at a later hearing, and the judge dismissed all charges without prejudice.
 Boudreau cited a lack of housing for the orchestra members as reason for the failure to perform, and refused to return the funds, claiming that he thought they were "a donation to the orchestra".

 Boudreau's wife, Kathleen, has assisted with the organization of the AWSO.
 She was writing a book on the history of the AWSO from her perspective throughout the years.
-Together they planned all the group's tours, reared a large family, and farmed over 120 acre in Pennsylvania.
+Together they planned all the group's tours, reared a large family, and farmed over 120 acres (49 hectares) in Pennsylvania.
 Boudreau's actions at times antagonized the larger professional music community of Pittsburgh, and caused him to be charged with unfair labor practices with regard to the treatment of his musicians.

 Robert Boudreau died on July 4, 2024, at the age of 97.